abman95/shopwareCustomTheme/README.md

 3. Choose "Attach to running Container" and select the "dockware/dev:latest" container.

 #### In the Visual Studio Code Terminal:
+Now, clone the Git repository into the running container.

+You might need to access the container's shell to run this command, depending on your setup.

+- `git clone https://github.com/abman95/shopwareCustomTheme /var/www/html/custom/plugins/Theme`
+Move the "AbmanTheme" folder to html/custom/plugins and delete the Theme folder.

+Then run following codes:
 - `cd html`
 - `bin/console plugin:refresh`
 - `bin/console plugin:install --activate AbmanTheme`